 - Q: What is your hourly rate to provide deposition testimony?

-- A: My rate is $150 an hour for all services.
-However depositions require travel and other expenses that would be billed at cost.
-I also have a 4 hour minimum for depositions regardless of the time.
-Travel time is billed at $75 per hour.
+- A: My rate is $200 an hour for all services.
+However, depositions require travel and other expenses that would be billed at cost.
+I also have a 4-hour minimum for depositions regardless of the time.
+Travel time is billed at $100 per hour.
+Court appearances are billed at $2000 per day regardless of time plus travel and other direct expenses.

 - Q: What is your hourly rate to provide testimony at trial?

-- A: My rate is $150 an hour for all services.
-However testifying at a trial will require travel and other expenses that would be billed at cost.
-I also have an 8 hour minimum for trial testimony regardless of the time.
+- A: My rate is $200 an hour for all services.
+However, testifying at a trial will require travel and other expenses that would be billed at cost.
+I also have a $2000 per day minimum for trial testimony regardless of the time.

 - Q: Please list any fees other than those stated above (E.g.: travel expenses, copy fees, etc.)

-- A: Travel will be based out of Sacramento, CA. I would travel economy class and depending upon the agreement with the attorney, I might be able to continue working while traveling at the rate of $150 per hour.
-If I am not working during travel, travel time is billed at $75 per hour.
+- A: Travel will be based out of Austin, Texas.
+I would travel economy class and depend upon the agreement with the attorney, I might be able to continue working while traveling at the rate of $200 per hour.
+If I am not working during travel, travel time is billed at $100 per hour.
 Additional fees may apply at direct cost for copies, parking, vehicle rentals, etc.

 Available Upon Request